-Movies at Holland Park is another series of outdoor movies that takes place each year at Surrey’s Holland Park at 13428 Old Yale Road not far from Central City mall on Saturday evenings.
+Movies at Holland Park is another series of outdoor movies that takes place most years at Surrey’s Holland Park at 13428 Old Yale Road not far from Central City mall on Saturday evenings.
 Each night there is popcorn, hot dogs and burgers available.
 Admission is by donation with proceeds going to charity.

-2018 films at Holland Park include the following:
+2019 films at Holland Park included the following:

 West Vancouver Festival Movies

-The Harmony Arts Festival is an arts festival that takes place at the waterfront in West Vancouver in early August each year.
+The Harmony Arts Festival is an arts festival that takes place at the waterfront in West Vancouver in early August each year (although not in 2020).
 In addition to concerts and outdoor art, the festival features an outdoor movie each evening starting at around 9 pm.

 The Harmony Arts Festival venue stretches from Ambleside Park near the Ambleside Pier all the way to John Lawson Park, which is the location of the nightly movies.

-In 2019 the Harmony Arts Festival runs from August 2nd until the 11th.
+In 2019 the Harmony Arts Festival ran from August 2nd until the 11th.

-In 2018 the free outdoor movies at West Vancouver’s John Lawson Park included the following (and the 2019 lineup will be comparable):
+The free outdoor movies in 2019 at West Vancouver’s John Lawson Park were the following:

 Check out the Harmony Arts Festival website for more information.